Using humor in B2B video? It’s funny how that works.

 Lenovo “I Fixed It” – The IT Anthem

 Hilarious and relatable for any IT department, this video was also given the award of Best Personalized Video at the Viewtopia conference in San Francisco.

 Lenovo and their agency partner used Vidyard’s personalized video engine to feature things like name, position, and company within the video content.

 When e-mail recipients received an email, their name was featured on the video thumbnail, adding an extra personal touch to everyone’s inbox.
 Who wouldn’t click on that?!

 The moral of the story?
 Be kind to your IT team.
 They deserve it.

-Adobe is an established company with a strong product set catering to a variety of buyers from every geography, all with similar yet varying needs.
+Citrix is an established company with a strong product suite catering to a variety of business buyers from every geography, all with similar yet varying needs.

-With a broad audience to appeal to, Adobe went back to basics to summarize their business value into a short, compelling video with a story that stands up.
-When paired with slick production values, stellar casting, and well-tuned writing they can’t help but hit a home run.
+With a broad audience to appeal to, Citrix went back to basics to promote ShareFile in a short, compelling video with a story that stands up.
+When paired with slick production values, strong casting, and well-tuned writing they can’t help but hit a home run.